SamplixBeatz/LinnStrument_Ableton-Remote-Script/README.md

 6. To switch between NOTE MODE and SESSION MODE, on LinnStrument press pad 1 (nearest to front) in column 1 (leftmost column).

-7. If you have a Linnstrument 200: push a pad on row 17-25 after launch of Ableton
+7. If you have a Linnstrument 200: push a pad on column 17-25 after launch of Ableton

 8. Enjoy your LinnStrument with a lot of APC 40 mk2 & Push functionality!